-I love this topic, because frankly it’s one that never gets old for me.
+I love this topic because frankly, it’s one that never gets old for me.
 Every topic I pick to talk about on my posts from the importance of excellent customer experience I learnt from this Salesforce post to Lead Distribution, all have a ton of significance in the world of business.
 Lead Distribution is the term that applies here, and it is what put ClickPoint on the map.
 Why does decentralized lead distribution matter?
 Yawn, I get it.
 You are bored already.
 Please read the next two paragraphs and I promise you won’t still want to kill me.

 What happens if you’re a company that has 1,000 or more franchisees, all with different software solutions they are using to manage contacts and leads?

 You are not alone, this is a pain point most corporations face, and CRM for all of its great accomplishments, is not built to distribute leads and play nicely with other solutions.
 CRM software is a centralized solution with no real way to integrate easily with other third party applications.
 Many have tried to Frankenstein a CRM solution and many have failed.

 So how do you accomplish this type of decentralized lead distribution?
 You have to be able to handle a lot of leads and distribute them in real-time to other solutions.
 You also have to ensure all of this lead data reaches its end destination.
 This lead data in order to be monetized needs to get there in a matter of seconds, not minutes, or hours.

 - Capture data from landing pages, website, phone, call centers, direct mail